usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 Each of the test pipelines exercises a simple sequence of operations.
 Open any XProc file in an editor or viewer where you can see the tags.
 Skim this section to get only a high-level view.

 The aim here is demystification.
 Understand the parts to understand the whole.
-Reading the element names also inscribes them in memory circuits where they can be recovered.
+Reading the element names also inscribes them in (metaphorical) memory circuits where they will resonate later.

 ### [TEST-XPROC3](../../../smoketest/TEST-XPROC3.xpl)

 Examine the pipeline [TEST-XPROC3.xpl](../../../smoketest/TEST-XPROC3.xpl).
+It is a short chain of two steps, with one output offered.
 It breaks down as follows:

 * `p:output` – An *output port* is defined.
 It specifies that when the process results are delivered, a couple of serialization rules are followed: the text is indented and written without an XML declaration at the top.
 With this port, the process outputs can be captured by the calling process (such as your script), or simply echoed to the console.
-* `p:identity` – An *identity step* does nothing with its input but simply passes it along.
-This one is a little different from usual in that its inputs are given as literal (XML) contents in the pipeline.
+* `p:identity` – An *identity step* does nothing with its input except pass it along.
+This one has its input given as a literal (XML) fragment in the pipeline.
 Essentially, because this pipeline has this step, it does not need to load or rely on any inputs, because its inputs are given here.
 The input is a single line of XML.
-* `p:namespace-delete` – A *namespace-delete* step is used to strip an XML namespace definition from the document bound to the identity step.
-This XML inherits namespaces from the pipeline itself, but it has no elements or attributes that use it, so the namespace is unneeded and its declaration comes through as noise.
+* `p:namespace-delete` – A *namespace-delete* step is used to strip an XML namespace definition from the document coming back (resulting from) the prior identity step.
+When nothing else is specifically designated as such, the input of any step is assumed to be the last step's results.
+In this case, our XML inherits namespaces from the pipeline itself (where it is embedded), but it has no elements or attributes that use it, so the namespace is unneeded and its declaration comes through as noise.
 With this step the pipeline results are clean and simple.

 When you run this pipeline, the `CONGRATULATIONS` document given in line will be echoed to the console, where designated outputs will appear if not otherwise directed.